-Subsequent to March 31, 2020, the Company applied for and was approved for a United States Paycheck Protection loan totaling USD\$1,103,861 from the US Small Business Administration under the US Paycheck Protection Program.
-The Loan will be forgiven if certain conditions are met, and otherwise carries interest of 1% and will be repayable over a two-year term.
-The Company also applied and was approved for funding of CAD\$256,106 to date under the Canadian Emergency Wage Subsidy Program.
-Both programs are expected to be reflected in the Company's third quarter financial statements.
+During the three months ended June 30, 2020, the Company applied for and was approved for a PPP Loan totaling USD\$1,529,179 from the U.S. Small Business Administration under the Paycheck Protection Program.
+The PPP Loan will be forgiven if certain conditions are met (including the funds being used for eligible payroll and rent expenses during the eligibility period) and a loan forgiveness application is completed.
+Any ineligible portion of the PPP Loan will otherwise carry interest of 1% and will be repayable over a two-year term.
+The Company also applied and was approved for funding of \$387,276 to date under the Canada Emergency Wage Subsidy Program.
+The Company also received funds from other subsidy programs of \$46,408 during the three months ended June 30, 2020.
+The Company recognizes government grants when there is a reasonable assurance that it will comply with the conditions required to qualify for the grant, and that the grant will be received.
+The majority of these programs have been reflected in the Company's third quarter financial statements and any remaining amounts as of June 30, 2020 were deferred and recorded as a liability until the criteria is met.